karatekid/karatekid.github.io/_drafts/tdd_embedded_c.md

 ### Book Layout

+The book is layed out into the getting started section where you get used to the tools and conventions of TDD, then in

 ### Chapter 1: Test-Driven Development

 The first chapter is a fairly straight forward introduction that fleshes out